run-house/runhouse/docs/api/python/lambda_function.rst

 .. note::
     If no specific profile is provided, Runhouse will try using the default profile.
-Note if this default AWS identity will not have the relevant IAM permissions for creating a Lambda attached to it, you will not be able to create a Lambda.
+Note if this default AWS identity will not have the relevant IAM permissions for creating a Lambda, you will not be able to create a Lambda.